|

 the play. |

-Cheap shoes from Wal-Mart spray painted red, hair in pig-tails
+a.
+Cheap shoes from Wal-Mart spray painted red, b. hair in pig-tails

-with blue ribbons, blue & white gingham dress if possible
+with blue ribbons, c. blue & white gingham dress (if possible)

 (I found my "Dorothy" costume at Wal-Mart

-during Halloween and stored it back), a stuffed
+during Halloween and stored it back till the next Spring), a stuffed

-animal for Toto (doesn't even have to be the
+animal to use as Toto (doesn't even have to be the

 same type of dog).

-scepter (mine is made from a large pencil),
+b.
+Scepter (mine was made from a large pencil

 Pink long shirt/gown made from pink fabric acquired from the